-In the March 5, 1957 issue the New York Times ran an article on page 41 that started:
+In the March 5, 1957 issue the New York Times ran an article that started:

 Starting today on page 44, in the table headed "Market Averages," The New York Times is publishing the new Standard & Poor's Corporation index of 500 common stock issues.
 It represents the prices of shares comprising more than 90 per cent of the value of the New York Stock Exchange common stock issues held by investors.

 This new gauge of the market is made possible by the marriage of a stock market ticker with an electronic computer.
 1